inno-se/the-guide/README.md

   - meeting with the customer;
   - sprint retrospective.
 - Discuss architecture during team meetings.
-- Integrate parts of your app asap and often.
+- Integrate parts of your system as soon as possible and often.
-- Define protocols for communication between system parts.
-E.g., if you have a client-server app, produce OpenAPI3 or protobuf spec and generate (if appropriate tooling is available) types for back end and front end from the spec.
+- Define protocols for communication between your system parts.

+  E.g., if your system has client and server parts, produce OpenAPI3 or protobuf spec and generate (if appropriate tooling is available) types for back end and front end from the spec.
 - Read about [challenges and lessons learned](#potential-challenges-and-lessons-learned) in students' team software projects.
 - Openly discuss your team work during a retrospective.
 Check your assumptions by asking questions.
 - If you have poor communication in the team despite meetings: